djalilhebal/super-scoreboard/README.md

 It has not been verified/approved by Riot, and it may violate the game's  terms of service. **Use at your own risk.** \
 (Maybe checK [Riot Games's Legal page](https://www.riotgames.com/en/legal))

-**_SuperScoreboard_ is in no way affiliated with Riot Games, nor should it be considered a project endorsed by Riot Game.**
+**_SuperScoreboard_ is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.**

 ## License